ArtemTykhonenko/ui_test_with_ai_integration/README.md

 For future or production projects, more secure AI solutions or internal tools are recommended to ensure better data protection and reliability.

 ---

-This version clarifies the intent and focus of the project while emphasizing recommendations for production environments.
-Let me know if further adjustments are needed!

 ## Content